 In a confirmation packet you will receive prior to camp, there will be a letter detailing supplies needed for specific activities as well as a packing list for the camping trip.

-Each camper needs to bring her/his own non-refrigerated lunch, drink and snack each day during the day-trip portion of the session.
-For overnight camping trips, campers need their lunch for the first day of the trip and snack money.
-The camp supplies the food for the remainder of the trip.
+Each camper needs to bring their own non-refrigerated lunch, drink and snack each day during the day trip portion of the session.
+For overnight camping trips, campers need their lunch for the first day of the trip, as well as snack money.
+We supply the food for the remainder of the trip.

 The day trip sites are all within a one-hour drive from camp.
-These may include rock climbing, hiking, biking, kayaking, canoeing, beach day, high ropes, or community service.
-A detailed schedule of activities will be sent via email 2 weeks prior to your scheduled session.
+In past years, these activities have included rock climbing, hiking, biking, kayaking, canoeing, beach days, high ropes, and museum visits.
+A detailed schedule of activities will be sent via email two weeks prior to your scheduled session.

-We love helping campers experience new adventures and step out of their comfort zone.
+We love helping campers experience new adventures and step out of their comfort zone!
 That being said, activities such as hiking and biking require some level of comfort to ensure that the whole group can move together at an appropriate pace.
-Please contact us before signing up if you are not sure about your camper’s comfort level.
+Please contact the Camp Office before signing up if you are not sure about your camper’s comfort level.

-In the past, campers have participated in biking, hiking, rock climbing, trampolining, circus arts, beach day, stand up paddleboarding, high ropes course, zip lining etc. We ask that campers participate to their best ability and encourage kids to step out of their comfort zone.
-In some instances (i.e., rock climbing) they can choose how much they want to do.
-With other activities, (i.e., hiking or biking) the group needs to be able to stay together, so we expect that kids will have the ability to get to the destination.
+In the past, campers have participated in biking, hiking, rock climbing, trampolining, circus arts, beach days, stand-up paddle boarding, high ropes course challenges, zip lining, etc. We ask that campers participate to their best ability and encourage kids to step out of their comfort zone.
+In some instances (e.g., rock climbing) campers can choose how much they want to do.
+With other activities, (e.g., hiking or biking) the group needs to be able to stay together, so we expect that kids will have the ability to get to the destination.